Abhiroop/HasTEE/Benchmarking.md

 The trusted GHC runtime is a patched version of GHC 8.8 and the `crypton` package is a later fork of `cryptonite`.
 So, it's better to switch to the old `cryptonite`.
 The last change uses EPID-based remote attestation.

+For reproducing the benchmarks in paper 2, simply substitute `app/Main.hs` with [Benchmark.hs](https://github.com/Abhiroop/HasTEE/blob/master/app/Benchmark.hs).
+This depends on the `clock` package seen above and implements a timing combinator to report the API timing in milliseconds.

 #### mbedtls setup

 In the root of the project, creating a directory named `ssl`.
 Place this `ca_config.conf` file inside `ssl`: